SAKATA TÔJÛRÔ I

 1st lunar month of 1698: Tôjûrô produced in the same theater Chikamatsu Monzaemon's drama "Kamigyô no Uta Hajime" (he revised the script quite a lot himself).
 Tôjûrô's rank in the Kamigata hyôbanki, tachiyaku section, was jô-jô-kichi (superior - superior - excellent) [visual].

-1st lunar month of 1699: Tôjûrô produced in the same theater Chikamatsu Monzaemon's drama "Keisei Hotoke no Hara".
+1st lunar month of 1699: Premiere at Miyako Mandayû's theater of Chikamatsu Monzaemon's drama "Keisei Hotoke no Hara", which was produced by Tôjûrô and in which he played the role of Umenaga Bunzô [casting].
 This was a huge success.

 10th lunar month of 1699: Tôjûrô produced in the same theater Chikamatsu Monzaemon's drama "Amidagaike Shin Teramachi"; he played the role of Niwazukuri Tôsuke.